aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 * No cycles of destruction
 * No fear of loss

 This is societal transformation.
-God is describing a world where **justice, peace, and order** endure.
+HaShem is describing a world where **justice, peace, and order** endure.

 ---